basilkottilingal/basilkottilingal.github.io/_posts/2025-12-01-table-based-lexer.md

+---
+layout: post
-# Table based lexer generator.
+title: Table based lexer generator
+---

   If you are interested in developing lexers i.e read source code token by token, here is a C based lexer generator that creates a